alemorm/embedded_udp_3phase/README.md

 - `git clone https://github.com/alemorm/embedded_udp_3phase.git ~/`

-- *Optional*: Either compile the code using the VSCode build task using `CTRL + SHIFT + B` or use the pre-compiled binaries provided.
+- *Optional*: Either compile the code using the VSCode build task using `CTRL + SHIFT + B` or use the pre-compiled binaries provided (ARM v7).

 - SSH to the Raspberry Pi and run the newly created binaries by: